MonitorQA/ExternalApiDocs/_posts/2024-01-04-get-role-details.md

 Returned when the specified role ID does not exist or does not belong to the company.

-For other error responses, see the [response status codes documentation](#/response-status-codes).
+For errors responses, see the [response status codes documentation](#/response-status-codes).